-Type your name and email in the box on the right.
+Type your name and email in the box above.
 You’ll get an email asking to confirm your subscription by clicking on the link.
 When you do, you’ll receive a free e-book, “The 15 Biggest Errors to Avoid When Writing Recipes.”
 Even if you don’t write recipes, it’s a great read about how to gauge your readers’ interest.

 Here’s what subscribers say about my newsletter: